luispabon/maximus-gnome-shell/Readme.md

 ### Changelog (see `Changelog` file for further details):

+* v[in-development]???:
+ + When dragging to unmaximize, the window does not redecorate until it is dropped.
+Prevents "breaking" the drag (#7).
 * v10 (e.g.o), v2.2 (tagged):
  + changed the default method to hide the titlebar to hopefully be more stable, if the user is not using the Ambiance or Radiance themes (the old `set_hide_titlebar` bookmark)
  + much code cleaning